RichLinnell/nextjs-site/README.md

 # Change Process
 Proposed changes should be made on separate branches, then merged to main via MRs in GitHub.
 ---
-Lets make a server side change again

----
-A change